Holding their Attention: Tips and Tricks for Teachers

 4 Things I Learned at Released Time

 By Katlyn Carney 1.
 I love teaching children.
 For as long as I can remember, I’ve always loved teaching.
 I used to play school with my younger sister, complete with homemade lessons and tests, grades, stickers for her successes and, of course, going to the treasure box!
 As I got older, I was able to help out and teach in Children’s Church.
 I worked with ages from the babies in the nursery all the way to fifth grade.
-I’m not sure what my favorite ages would be, but my favorite attributes of children are their energy, vulnerability, and sense of humor. ...
+I’m not sure what my favorite ages would be, but my favorite attributes of children are their energy, vulnerability, and sense ...

 Read More